Lysine Benefits, Foods, Supplements and Side Effects - Dr. Axe

 Athletes often take L-lysine as a protein supplement to improve performance.
 This, too, may be related to the way L-lysine causes your body to absorb calcium.

 If you’ve heard of L-lysine before, it’s probably in conjunction with a natural cold sore remedy.
-Cold sores are a result of the herpes simplex-1 virus, also referred to as HSV-1, and around 67 percent of people under 50 are infected with the virus, even if they never display symptoms.
+Cold sores are a result of the herpes simplex-1 virus, also referred to as HSV-1.

 While research is inconsistent on the subject, most individuals who use L-lysine to treat cold sores find it to be very effective.
 Some studies support that L-lysine can help reduce the number of HSV outbreaks someone has, while others say that outbreaks happen at the same frequency but last a shorter period of time.